What Can a Career Coach Do for Me

 6. Transition & Onboarding: Offer evaluation, negotiation, and a 90-day success blueprint.

 This roadmap is outcome-focused: each step produces a deliverable you can measure.
-If you’d like a structured program to follow on your own, consider the structured career-confidence training that helps professionals build consistent momentum across these six steps.
-Explore a self-paced career training program.
+If you’d like a structured program to follow on your own, consider a self-paced career-confidence training that helps professionals build consistent momentum across these six steps.

 How Coaching Sessions Actually Work